-The internal control system is overseen by the Audit Committee and the Board of Directors to discuss observations on the internal controls.
+The internal control system is developed and implemented by the senior executive management, overseen by the Audit Committee and the Board of Directors to discuss observations on the internal controls.
 The Internal Auditor periodically makes and submits reports in this regard.